Colorado restaurants prepare for more restrictions, winter weather

 While Denver restaurants prepare for an uncertain future under Level 3 restrictions, Jefferson County is still under Safer Level 2.
 This includes parts of Arvada, where we find vegan restaurant Urban Beets.

-“So we decided to more or less combine the two,” Allmond said.
+“So we decided to more or less combine the two,” Allman said.
 “Let's give people live music because they're cravin’ it and let's keep the good food flowing, and I think it's really worked.”

-Not only has it worked, but Allmond said the live music has “saved” them.
+Not only has it worked, but Allman said the live music has “saved” them.
 (Full disclosure: Rocky Mountain PBS photojournalist Jeffrey Dallet, who shot this interview, often plays shows at Urban Beets with his band.)

 Being under Level 2 restrictions means Urban Beets can operate at 50% capacity, not to mention their outdoor dining.
 But as is the situation at Stoic & Genuine and other restaurants across the state, the cold weather will test Urban Beets’ outdoor dining ability.